jp1995/rl_playerinfo/README.md

 * Requests through a python library.
 Hit a wall on that.
 * The C++ TCP client implementation is not ideal, with a 10 millisecond blocking action / connect.
 * Launch options for database push / other things?
-* The phone media css is pretty scuffed.
+* The css is a bit of a mess.